 Insights

 This 10 trillion-dollar industry has yet to make considerable progress in DEI programs.
 If more women were to hold higher roles, companies would enjoy more transformational opportunities such as higher returns on investments/assets, reduction in bid premiums on mergers & acquisitions, and the ability to allocate assets more efficiently.
-Some studies even show that companies with women on the board are more socially responsible (might want to add a study reference).
+Some studies even show that companies with women on the board are more socially responsible.
 Companies that are diverse in gender and race have a better chance of landing business that serves women and minoritized groups.
 In fact, according to Morgan Stanley’s calculations, missed opportunities come in at a whopping $4.4 trillion.

 Let’s Connect